SY04 Employee Accidents - Reporting and Investigation

-This policy provides procedures for reporting accidents resulting from work-related injuries, and in the investigation of all such accidents, including corrective measures to prevent recurrences.
+This policy provides procedures for reporting and investigating accidents resulting in work-related injuries or illnesses, including the development of corrective measures to prevent recurrences.

 The University covers its employees with Worker's Compensation Insurance as a protection for injuries or illness compensable under the Pennsylvania Worker's Compensation Act.

-- An accident report should be filed each time anyone is hurt, no matter how minor the injury may seem.
-Complete an "Employer's Report of Occupational Injury or Disease" form.
+- An accident report must be filed each time any employee incurs an injury or illness no matter how minor.
+Complete a "First Report of Injury or Illness form.

-- The accident should be reported whether the employee is full-time, part-time, casual or a student employee.
+The accident must be reported whether the employee is full-time, part-time, wage payroll, or a student employee.

-All injuries are reported on the Pennsylvania Department of Labor and Industry form referred to as “The Employer’s Report of Occupational Injury or Disease” form, a web-based electronic form accessed through the OHR-Workers' Compensation website.
+All injuries are reported on the Pennsylvania Department of Labor and Industry form referred to as the “First Report of Injury or Illness, a web-based electronic document accessed through the Penn State Workers’ Compensation website.

 NOTE: This procedure should not be confused with emergency requests for aid and/or assistance to persons other than employees.

-If the injury is covered by Worker's Compensation Insurance, benefits are not provided by the University's group health insurance.
-If the claim for Worker's Compensation is denied, the injured employee should then submit a claim under the University's group health insurance if he/she has incurred covered medical expenses.
+If the injury or illness is covered by Worker's Compensation Insurance, benefits are not provided by the University's group health insurance.
+If the claim for Worker's Compensation is denied, the affected employee should then submit a claim under the University's group health insurance if he/she has incurred covered medical expenses.

 For the determination of pay arrangements for time absent from work as a result of an injury or illness compensable under the Worker's Compensation Act, the Occupational Disease Act, or similar legislation, see HR34, Employment Conditions for Staff Employees, or the applicable labor agreement for employees represented by a union.

-All accidents resulting in injury, regardless of severity, are to be investigated.
-Personnel conducting the investigation include the Safety Officer and the supervisor of the injured employee.
+All accidents resulting in injury or illness, regardless of severity, are to be investigated.
+Personnel conducting the investigation include the Safety Officer and the supervisor of the affected employee.

-The Safety Officer is responsible to see that:
+The Safety Officer is responsible for ensuring the following:

 - Every accident occurring within his/her jurisdiction is investigated.